todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 Prerequisite for such a model is that contributors are qualified to do contributions autonomously.
 This can be achieved by making sure contributors have received training and/or tracking and approving who can contribute to which repository.

-**What to do in case an employee wants to contribute to OSS projects which do not fall under the above mentioned context? - also known as "moonlighting"**
+**What to do in case an employee wants to contribute to OSS projects in their spare time which do not fall under the corporate context? - also known as "moonlighting"**

 In this case the copyright ownership stays with the developer (assuming they are not developing for another entity).
 In order to provide clarity the following procedure can be implemented: